marmelab/react-admin/docs/AuthRBAC.md

 ## `<WizardForm>`

-Alternative to react-admin's `<WizardForm>` that adds RBAC control to hide steps users don't have access to.
+Alternative to react-admin's `<WizardForm>` that adds RBAC control to hide steps users don't have access to. `<WizardForm.Step>` also only renders the child inputs for which the user has the 'write' permissions.

 This component is provided by the `@react-admin/ra-enterprise` package.

-To learn more about the permissions format, please refer to the [`@react-admin/ra-rbac` documentation](https://marmelab.com/ra-enterprise/modules/ra-rbac).

 {% raw %}
 ```tsx